sammler/docs/content/about/30-roadmap.md

     identifier: about/roadmap
 ---

-I have spent most of 2017 to get some of the basics done for sammler.
+I have spent most of 2017 to get some of the basics done for _sammler_ (and basically learn, learn & learn).
 Now it's time to bring everything together.
 Therefore phases have been defined for the next development steps.

 ## Phase 1: Core